 If you’ve ever gone to the dentist, chances are you were given a light sedative to help you relax during your procedure.
 There are several types of sedation that dentists may use, including:

-Commonly called laughing gas, nitrous oxide is a safe and effective sedative that is mixed with oxygen and inhaled through a small mask that fits over the patient’s nose.
-Nitrous oxide helps the patient feel relaxed, calm, and comfortable.
+Laughing gas is a safe and effective sedative that is mixed with oxygen and inhaled through a small mask that fits over the patient’s nose.
+Laughing gas helps the patient feel relaxed, calm, and comfortable.
 The patient remains awake and alert, and can respond to any questions or directions the dentist has.
-The effects of nitrous oxide wear off within minutes of the mask being removed.
-The patient is able to drive home after receiving nitrous oxide.
+The effects of laughing gas wear off within minutes of the mask being removed.
+The patient is able to drive home after receiving laughing gas.